wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    <a target="_blank" href="https://www.pulumi.com/docs/intro/cloud-providers/azure/setup/">Pulumi</a> enables programmatic access (by a Python program) to Azure.

 ## Hands-on time

+The fictional company for use in examples, <a target="_blank" href="https://github.com/microsoft/TailwindTraders/tree/master/Documents/DemoScripts/Integrating%20Azure%20DevOps%2C%20Microsoft%20Teams%20and%20GitHub">Tailwind Traders</a>

 1. "Exercises" in Microsoft Learn provide FREE "MICROSOFT LEARN SANDBOX" temporary "Concierge" subscription access one or two hours at a time.
 Search within: